exterior street sign

 blarneystone.ca

-Recently name TripAdvisor’s Choice Top Pub in Victoria for 2024, the Irish Times Pub is a popular spot all year round.
-The menu is designed to look like a newspaper broadsheet, and is packed with Irish-inspired dishes.
+Named TripAdvisor’s Choice Top Pub in Victoria since 2024, the Irish Times Pub is a popular spot year-round.
+The menu is designed to look like a newspaper broadsheet and is packed with Irish-inspired dishes.
 Guests can also upload an image to the pub’s ripples machine which will “print” it on the head of your Guinness.
-The bar boasts largest selection of Irish whiskeys in Canada.
-Prefer to drink something made locally?
-More than 40 local craft breweries are on tap, and there’s also a wine list featuring some of the best British Columbia wines.
+The bar also boasts largest selection of Irish whiskeys in Canada.
+Their St. Patrick’s Day celebration this year includes Irish dancers and live music all day, featuring Tom Morrissey, Q + Charlie and Calvin + Fintan.